Lekan-E/Sports-League-Booking-and-Registration-System/README.md

 - Handling team registration to accept deposit and full payments, updating registration status once full payment has been confirmed and cancelling registration if payment isn’t confirmed 14 days before the start of the league.
 - Cancelling a field rental based on the condition that it’s within two days before the start time of the booking.

-These are most of the automations I implemented on the database and the scripts used to create the automation can be found in my GitHub Repository.
+These are most of the automations I implemented on the database and the scripts used to create the automation can be found [HERE](https://github.com/Lekan-E/Sports-League-Booking-and-Registration-System/blob/b614edfcd53bcce5170569abc0a36e1175017420/Views%2C%20Procedures%20and%20Triggers.sql)

 ## User Management & Privileges
 User management is important because it plays a vital role in ensuring the security, integrity, and efficiency of a database system.
 They enforce access control, limiting database interactions to authorized individuals and preventing unauthorized access.